Ninja-Squad/ninja-squad.github.com/_posts/2017-09-18-what-is-new-angular-4.4.md

 you can use a special entity called `&ngsp;`.
 It looks like `&nbsp;` with a typo, but it is not: it is a special character that the Angular compiler will transform in a whitespace.
-Note that it will only keep one whitespace, even if add several ones, like `&ngsp;&ngsp;`.
+Note that it will only keep one whitespace, even if add several consecutive ones, like `&ngsp;&ngsp;`.
 If you really want to preserve the whitespaces in a fragment of a template, you can use `ngPreserveWhitespaces`: